Dr. Mina Foroohar provides expert, compassionate care in Arlington Heights, Illinois, for patients with symptoms that might indicate a brain tumor.

 Depending on the size and location of the brain tumor, treatment may include:

 Cancer treatment is a cooperative effort involving many medical and surgical specialists.
-“I work with a team including the patient's oncologist, radiation oncologist and neurologist,” Dr. Foroohar explains.
+Dr. Foroohar will work with a team including the patient's oncologist, radiation oncologist and neurologist.